 This campground should be monitored annually in order to combat the garlic mustard infestation present.
 Management was completed with the aid of a crew from the SCA.
-If this resource is available in the future, it would be advisable to use a crew again to reduce the number of days needed to complete management.
+While helpful, the number of plants found at the site no longer necessitates the extra help and this resource may not be needed if the current trend continues.
 Many garlic mustard rosettes were observed, but not all were pulled; these plants will need to be removed next summer before they go to seed.